 In 2015, the highest peaks of migratory flows have been registered, reaching more than one million migrants.
 Despite statistics dropped considerably in the following years, the numbers are still too high.
 The figure recorded in 2018 is around 140,000 migrants, while this year’s figure, until September 2019, is almost 70,000 migrants.

-In the summer period there are greater migrations, because the summer months are characterized by better weather conditions.
+In the summer period there are greater migrations, because the summer months are characterised by better weather conditions.
 The most affected European countries are those bordering the Mediterranean: Spain, Italy, Malta, Greece and Cyprus.

 EUROPEAN AGENDA ON MIGRATION

-In May 2015, the European Commission presented the European Agenda on Migration, a document that collects European migration policies in a complex set of measures to tackle the critic situation of the Mediterranean.
+In May 2015, the European Commission presented the european agenda on migration, a document that collects European migration policies in a complex set of measures to tackle the critic situation of the Mediterranean.
 Within this document, the Commission outlined the initiatives to be implemented, in order to manage the migration phenomenon more effectively.

 PRIORITIES IDENTIFIED BY EUROPEAN COMMISSION